-Q12.4: How would the actuary determine the appropriate number of scenarios if less than the full 10,000 scenario set is used?
+Q 12.4: How would the actuary determine the appropriate number of scenarios if less than the full 10,000 scenario set is used?

-A: A range of methods might be appropriate to pick such a subset of n scenarios, including, but not limited to, the following:
+A: A range of methods might be appropriate to pick such a subset of the full 10,000 scenarios, including, but not limited to, the following:

-- Using the scenario picker embedded in the prescribed generator or - Selecting the first n scenarios, or some random subset of the scenarios, or - Using an alternative scenario picking or reduction tool.
+- Using the scenario picker embedded in the prescribed economic scenario generator, or - Selecting a random subset of the scenarios, or - Using an alternative scenario picking or reduction tool.

-The actuary may wish to use caution in using the scenario picker, as it relies on only the 20 year Treasury rate as the driver of scenario selection.
+The actuary may wish to use caution in using the scenario picker, as it relies on only the 20-year Treasury rate as the driver of scenario selection.
 Thus, for products that are sensitive to equity performance or other maturities, the scenario picker may not be an effective scenario reduction technique.

-Section 7.G.2 indicates that scenario reduction techniques may be considered acceptable as long as:
+Section 7.G.2.c indicates that scenario reduction techniques may be considered acceptable as long as:

-- i. the smaller set of scenarios are chosen from the larger set of scenarios prescribed by the NAIC; - ii. the scenario reserves of a representative subset of policies, run using the reduced scenario set, are consistent with the scenario reserves of the same subset of policies, run using the larger scenario set; and - iii. use of the full set of scenarios would not result in a materially greater reserve.
+- The smaller set of scenarios is chosen from the larger set of scenarios prescribed by the NAIC; - The scenario reserves of a representative subset of policies, run using the reduced scenario set, are consistent with the scenario reserves of the same subset of policies, run using the larger scenario set; and - Use of the full set of scenarios would not result in a materially greater reserve.

-Some actuaries might conclude that a "representative subset" could mean a highly compressed model of the in force business, or it might mean a random sample of the in force.
-An actuary may conclude that a model is "representative" if it would produce a similar reserve to what the entire in force would produce if run across a small subset of the scenarios.
+Some actuaries might conclude that a "representative subset of policies" could mean a highly compressed model of the inforce business, or that it might mean a random sample of the inforce policies.
+An actuary may conclude that a model is "representative" if it would produce a similar reserve to what the entire inforce would produce if run across a small subset of the scenarios.
 Thus, for example, an actuary might:

-- Tentatively select a subset of the scenarios. - Calculate reserves across these scenarios using a tentatively selected subset of the liabilities and using the entire inforce business.
-If these results are similar, then the actuary might reasonably conclude that the subset of the liabilities is appropriate to use to measure the appropriateness of a scenario subset. - Calculate reserves for the subset of the liabilities across both the reduced set of scenarios and the full set of scenarios.
+- Tentatively select a subset of the scenarios. - Calculate reserves across these scenarios using a tentatively selected subset of the liabilities and also using the entire inforce business population.
+If these results are similar, then the actuary might reasonably conclude that the subset of the liabilities (i.e., the smaller or representative model) is appropriate to use to measure the appropriateness of a scenario subset. - Calculate reserves for the subset of the liabilities across both the reduced set of scenarios and the full set of scenarios.
 If the reserves calculated for the subset of liabilities using the scenario subset are not materially smaller than the reserves calculated for the subset of liabilities using all the scenarios, then the actuary might reasonably conclude that the subset of scenarios is appropriate to use.